Sunday, 1 January 2023

 Have you ever hated someone?

-If you’ve answered yes to these five questions, by your own admission, you’re a lying, thieving, blasphemer, murderer and adulterer at heart.
+If you’ve answered yes to these five questions, by your own admission, you’re a lying, thieving, blasphemer, adulterer and murderer at heart.
 We’ve only looked at five of the Ten Commandments; that’s how God sees you; nothing is hidden from His holy eyes.

 To repent is to be sorry for who you are and what you are.
-Change your mind from the rejection of Jesus Christ to faith in Jesus Christ, and recognize that He is indeed Lord and Saviour.
+To change your mind from unbelief to belief in Jesus Christ alone and recognize that He is indeed Lord and Saviour.

 Therefore to him that knoweth to do good, and doeth it not, to him it is sin.
 James 4:17